Dynamics of vertex-reinforced random walks

-Firstly, we provide in Lemma \ref{bound rn} a rigorous mathematical setting for the stochastic approximation of the density of occupation of the VRRW $v(n)$ by solutions of the ordinary differential equation (\ref{eqdiff}) on a finite graph $G$, heuristically justified in Section \ref{sec:gintro} (see (\ref{mdyn})).
-Secondly, we make use of this technique and of an entropy function originally introduced in \cite{losert} to study the VRRW on the finite subgraph $T(x)$ when its density of occupation is in the neighbourhood of a strictly stable equilibrium $x$, in Lemmas \ref{lem:evolent}--\ref{lem:aborder}.
-Thirdly, we focus again on a general graph $G$ - possibly infinite - and prove in Proposition \ref{prop:conv}, assuming again that the density of occupation is in the neighbourhood of an element $x\in\E_s$, that the walk eventually localizes in $T(x)$ with lower bounded probability.
+First, we provide in Lemma \ref{bound_rn} a rigorous mathematical setting for the stochastic approximation of the density of occupation of the VRRW $x(n)$ by solutions of the ordinary differential equation (\ref{eqdiff}) on a~finite graph~$G$, heuristically justified in Section \ref{sec:gintro} [see (\ref{mdyn})].
+Second, we make use of this technique and of an entropy function originally introduced in \cite{losert} to study the VRRW on the finite subgraph $T(x)$ when its density of occupation is in the neighborhood of a strictly stable equilibrium $x$, in Lemmas~\ref{lem:evolent}--\ref{lem:aborder}.
+Third, we focus again on a general graph $G$---possibly infinite---and prove in Proposition \ref{prop:conv}, assuming again that the density of occupation is in the neighborhood of an element $x\in\E_s$, that the walk eventually localizes in~$T(x)$ with lower bounded\vadjust{\goodbreak} probability.